ckeditor/ckeditor5/docs/framework/architecture/ui-components.md

 {@snippet framework/ui/ui-button}

 There are two basic buttons in CKEditor&nbsp;5 UI library: a standard button and a switch.
 You can instantiate the standard button with the {@link module:ui/button/buttonview~ButtonView `ButtonView`} class.
 By modifying the passed config, you can get different button variants and states.
+The {@link module:ui/button/buttonlabelview~ButtonLabelView `ButtonLabelView`} class is a default implementation of the button's label.
+It supports dynamic text via the {@link module:ui/button/buttonlabelview~ButtonLabelView#text `text`} property.

 ### Action